moebrowne/bash-option-parser/README.md

 Whether the option file should be created if when we try and write to the option file it does not exist

+### OPT_PERSIST_CHANGES

+Whether requests to change or add options are made the changes should be committed to the option file.

 ## Option File Format

 The options are stored in the following format: